Tour to Transylvania in 2 Days?

 - it is part of the UNESCO World Heritage since 1999

 - locals are still inhabiting buildings dating back to the 16th century

 - it is not tourist-territory only; you can even meet children going to school or local merchants.

 Once you’ve made your way to the hill the fortress is situated upon, watch out for the following points of interest:

 - The Clock Tower – the go-to spot for taking photos of the city scenery and admiring the clock internal mechanisms.
 Once you step inside the tower building, you start climbing up the stairs through the Sighisoara History Museum.
-You’ll notice seven statuettes which stand for seven ancient deities, planets and basic metals.
+You’ll notice seven statuettes that stand for seven ancient deities, planets, and basic metals.
 On the outside, the most noticeable features are the two opposite clock dials which also display a niche with figurines.
-These figurines are symbols of power: Peace Goddess, Justice and Righteousness, Day and Night and the Little Drummer
+These figurines are symbols of power: Peace Goddess, Justice and Righteousness, Day and Night, and the Little Drummer

 - The Church on the Hill – a fortified Gothic monument built in the 15th century, host to the only ancient crypt in Transylvania

 This blend of Saxon architecture and contemporary inhabiting is best visible throughout the Sighisoara Medieval Festival – one of those events you have to know beforehand of, so as not to miss.

 When is it happening?
 In late July – this year it’s on 28th through 30th.